Who are we?

 A network to foster economic growth in communities.

-The Réseau des SADC et CAE is a network of 57 Community Futures Development Corporations (SADCs) and 10 Community Business Development Corporations (CAEs), not-for-profit organizations that have been working in economic development in the regions of Quebec for the last 37 years.
-Its 400 professionals and more than 1,000 passionate volunteers support projects and innovative businesses for prosperous communities.
-SADCs and CAEs have $265 million in assets for investment, and help and finance over 10,000 businesses and over 1,000 local projects every year
+The Réseau des SADC et CAE is a network of 57 Community Futures Development Corporations (SADCs) and 10 Community Business Development Corporations (CAEs), not-for-profit organizations that have been working in economic development in the regions of Quebec for more than 40 years.
+Its 400 professionals and more than 600 passionate volunteers support projects and innovative businesses for prosperous communities.
+SADCs and CAEs help and finance over 10,000 businesses and over 1,500 local projects every year.

 Act as the focal point for SADCs and CAEs in promoting their interests and their expertise, and in sharing and developing innovative tools to ensure the development objectives of their communities.